ARMmbed/GettingStartedmbedOS/Docs/Extended_LED.md

 <span style="background-color: #F0F0F5; display:block; text-align:center; height:100%; padding:10px;">![Sketch of a LED wired up on a breadboard](Images/bb-sketch-led.png)</span>

 *Black wire running from GND to the short leg of the LED.
-Orange wire running from PTB23 via a resistor to the long leg of the LED.*
+Orange wire running from PTB23 through a resistor to the long leg of the LED.*

 ## Changing the pin association in the code